Planned Giving

 3. Gifts from Retirement Plans - Consider retirement-plan benefits for a significant gift to Our Lady of Tepeyac High School.

 • Your retirement-plan benefits are very likely a significant portion of your net worth.
-And because of special tax considerations, they could make an excellent choice for funding a charitable gift.
+Because of special tax considerations, they could make an excellent choice for funding a charitable gift.

 • Retirement-plan benefits include assets held in individual retirement accounts (IRAs), 401(k) plans, profit-sharing plans, Keogh plans, and 403(b) plans.